szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 This adds new +0 magical arrows that heal the user by 2 HP every time they hit a target.
 Double on critical hits.
 Available for BG2EE and BGEE.

+**Component 315:** Add Squire's Defense (Squire's Defense; studded leather armor)

+This adds a new studded leather armor +2 that increases Strength and Constitution by 1, extraordinary strength to 100, and saves vs. Breath and Death by 1.
+Available for all games.

 </details>

 ---